Smithsonian Butte Backcountry Byway

 The Smithsonian Butte Backcountry Byway is rated as a Type I byway, meaning it is usually passable by 2WD vehicles although any significant rainfall can change that rating in a hurry.
 There are no services along the road, the nearest full-service community being Springdale at the entrance to Zion National Park.

-September, 2015: I tried to drive the Smithsonian Butte Backcountry Byway.
-I got about 5 miles in and had to turn back due to road conditions: local folks told me earlier it had been raining in the area for almost two months...
+September, 2015: I tried to drive the Smithsonian Butte Backcountry Byway from south to north.
+I got about 4 miles in and had to turn back due to road conditions: local folks told me earlier it had been raining in the area for almost two months...
 But I did get part way in and got a few photos.

 Map courtesy of National Geographic Topo!